Structure of accessibility classes: Introduction

 \begin{conjecture}[\cite{HHU2007}, Problem 16] Prove that the accessibility classes are topological manifolds that vary semi-continuously, as well as their dimensions.
 Prove that, with bunching, they are indeed smooth manifolds. \end{conjecture}

 Theorem \ref{mteo:differentiability.AC} also gives positive evidence of the following conjecture by Wilkinson:

 \begin{conjecture}[Wilkinson \cite{W2013}, Conjecture 1.3] Let $f:M\to M$ be $C^{r}$, partially hyperbolic and $r$-bunched.
-Then the accessibility classes are injectively immersed $C^{r}$ submanifolds of $M$. \end{conjecture}
+Then the accessibility classes are injectively immersed $C^{r}$-submanifolds of $M$. \end{conjecture}

 Accessibility is a key notion in the program of Pugh and Shub \cite{PS1995,PS2000} to prove that stable ergodicity is $C^r$-dense among volume preserving partially hyperbolic diffeomorphisms, $r\geq 2$.
 Pugh and Shub also conjectured the stable accessibility is dense among the $C^r$-partially hyperbolic diffeomorphisms, volume preserving or not, $r\geq 2$.
-In the case $\dim E^{\rm c}=1$, the accessibility property is always stable \cite{Didier2003}, and $C^\infty$-dense amog the volume preserving diffeomorphisms \cite{HHU2008}.
+In the case $\dim E^{\rm c}=1$, the accessibility property is always stable \cite{Didier2003}, and $C^\infty$-dense among the volume preserving diffeomorphisms \cite{HHU2008}.
 Even in the case of one-dimensional center bundle the same result was proved in \cite{BHHTU2008} for non conservative diffeomorphisms.
+In the case $\dim E^{\rm c}=2$, Avila and Viana \cite{AV} proved recently under bunching condition that if $f$ is accesible, then it is stable accesible.
 Without any hypothesis on the dimension of the central bundle, Dolgopyat and Wilkinson \cite{DW2003} proved that stable accessibility is $C^1$- dense in the space of $C^r$-diffeomorphisms (any $r\ge 1$).

+\textbf{Acknowledgment:} We want to thank R. Ures for helpful comments.
+We want to especially thank A. Wilkinson for a key remark, see Remark \ref{remark}.
+Also we would like to thank the referees for their valuable comments which helped to improve the manuscript.